 I was familiar with Rashad from Guy Fieri’s “Guy’s Big Project” but I became obsessed with the pictures and videos of his BBQ posted each week on Instagram.
 I flew down to Orlando on Saturday morning and planned to arrive in Ocala by noon, hopefully before the brisket and beef ribs sold out.

 How was the food?
 Just as I thought, Amazing!!!
-The brisket was succulent; tender and juicy just as it appears in the pictures.
+The brisket was succulent; tender and juicy, just as it appears in the pictures.
 As I like to say, it was “seasoned to perfection”.
 You can see from the pictures, I devoured the brisket and burnt ends in the car.
-The burnt ends are really thick chunks of juicy brisket.
+The burnt ends are not your traditional burnt ends, the are really thick chunks of juicy brisket.
 I couldn’t have asked for better flavor.

 I’ve had giant beef ribs from different BBQ joints around the country.
 This had to be the biggest beef rib I have ever seen in my life.
 It was hard to photograph because it was so long I had a hard time fitting it in the frame.
 The flavor was as big as the bone!